ZZP12/CS7280_Network_Science/M4L11_Other_Network_Dynamic_Processes/M4L11_Other_Network_Dynamic_Processes.md

 The initial phase of each oscillator is randomly distributed in [0, 2π).
 The coupling network between oscillators, in this case, can be thought of as a clique with equally weighted edges: each oscillator has the same coupling strength with every other oscillator.

-Further, let us assume that the natural angular velocities of the N oscillators follow a unimodal and symmetric distribution around its mean E[ω_i] = Ω.
+Further, let us assume that the natural angular velocities of the N oscillators follow a unimodal and symmetric distribution around its mean $E[ω_i] = Ω$.

 When do these N oscillators get synchronized?
 It all depends on how strong the coupling strength K is relative to the maximum difference of the oscillator natural frequencies.